kuhanw/link_embedding/README.md

 There is a propensity to group together obvious connections such as various local variations of a website (as in the case of IGN.)
 This may be rectified by reconstructing the domain graph in a more nuauced way by merging variations of a domain into a single node through more sophisticated syntax processing.

+## To do list

+  - Clean up documentation on web crawler script.
+  - Perform visualization on embedding
+  - Merge variations of a single domain into one node
+  - Crawl for more connections